REPORT ILLICIT DISCHARGES OR ILLEGAL DUMPING 24/7:

 Send emails to firstname.lastname@example.org or call the hotline 972-377-5556.

-On November 1, 2011 Town Council adopted Ordinance #1087, implementing the Stormwater Management Program.
-Beginning in January 2012, Little Elm utility bills will include a drainage fee associated with the program.
+On November 1, 2011, the Little Elm Town Council adopted Ordinance #1087, implementing the Stormwater Management Program.
+Beginning January 2012, Little Elm utility bills include a drainage fee associated with the program.
 The purpose of the fee is to provide more effective stormwater management throughout Little Elm.
 It will also help protect Lake Lewisville, the community, private property, and the environment from stormwater problems such as pollution, damage to aquatic habitat, creek erosion, and flooding.

 Stormwater Utility Services